Racheal-stack/Book-rater/README.md

 1. Log in to your account
 2. Navigate to the "Add Book" page from the dashboard
-3. Enter the book title, select a genre, and set your rating (1-10)
+3. Enter the book title, enter the book author, select a genre, and set your rating (1-10)
 4. Click "Add Book" to save to your collection